 65 BCE: Julius Caesar becomes aedile curule in Rome.

 60 BCE - 53 BCE: 'First Triumvirate' between Caesar, Pompey and Crassus.

 55 BCE: Marcus Licinius Crassus is made consul for the second time and departs on campaign in Parthia.

 44 BCE: Caesar becomes dictator for life.
 On the 'Ides of March' (15th) he is killed by conspirators including Brutus and Cassius.
 Octavian, son of Caesars niece Atia, is posthumously adopted as his heir.

-43 BCE - 36 BCE: Second Roman Triumvirate: Antony, Octavian, and Lepidus (official approvement by Senate).
+43 BCE - 36 BCE: Second Triumvirate: Antony, Octavian, and Lepidus (official approval by the Roman Senate).
 Mass proscriptions including Cicero.

 43 BCE: Roman statesman and orator Cicero dies.